-Awarded as “one of the most knowledgeable eCommerce experts in the industry”, Alaa has been leading digital growth for both online and retail brands for over 18 years.
-Currently, he is the Vice President of eCommerce at tillit (https://www.tillitcorp.com/), a wellness & technology company.
-Prior to joining tillit, he was the Director of Digital Marketing at one of Canada's leading home retailers, Linen Chest.
-While at Beyond The Rack, he helped expand their product offering into marketplaces such as Amazon & eBay in order to acquire new customers.
-One of his largest accomplishments to date was leading all eCommerce efforts at iNetVideo.com, growing their online sales from $1m to $19.5 million a year and having the privilege of being included on both the Internet Retailer Top 500 and Inc. 5000 lists of leading companies.
-He’s also the founder of eCommerceTrainingAcademy.com, a foodie and a Porsche enthusiast.
+eCommerce is my passion.
+I've been helping brands & retailers build 8-figure eCommerce businesses since 2001.
+Awarded as “one of the most knowledgeable eCommerce experts in the industry”, I've been leading digital growth for both online and retail brands for over 18 years.
+Currently, I'm Vice President, eCommerce at Le Site (part of Tillit Commerce) (https://www.LeSite.ca/), a digital commerce agency.
+Since 2007, Le Site agency has specialized in the delivery of digital commerce solutions for mid to large enterprises including brands and retailers in both B2B/B2C markets by leveraging proven technology platforms.
+Prior to joining the agency, I was the Director of Digital Marketing at one of Canada's leading home retailers, Linen Chest.
+While at Beyond The Rack, I helped expand their product offering into marketplaces such as Amazon & eBay in order to acquire new customers.
+One of my largest accomplishments to date was leading all eCommerce efforts at iNetVideo.com, growing their online sales from $1m to $19.5 million a year and having the privilege of being included on both the Internet Retailer Top 500 and Inc. 5000 lists of leading companies.
+I'm also the founder of eCommerceTrainingAcademy.com, a foodie and a Porsche enthusiast.

 I've asked myself the same question and here's what I found out after asking many of them as well as working with some